theupdateframework/pep-maximum-security-model/README.rst

 - Cryptographic key files

-The implementation SHOULD encrypt key files with AES-256-CTR-Mode and passwords strengthened with PBKDF2-HMAC-SHA256 (100K iterations by default, but may be overriden in 'tuf.conf.PBKDF2_ITERATIONS' by the user.)
+The implementation SHOULD encrypt key files with AES-256-CTR-Mode and passwords strengthened with PBKDF2-HMAC-SHA256 (100K iterations by default, but [LV: this/these?] may be overriden in 'tuf.conf.PBKDF2_ITERATIONS' by the user).
 The framework, however, can use any Cryptography library (support for PyCA cryptography may be added) and the KDF tweaked to your taste.
 Tried and tested approaches is the way to go.
+[LV: this last sentence seems rather offhand or colloquial. is there a point to its existence? is there another way to phrase the intent?]

 - Cryptographic signature scheme: `Ed25519`__